 Having some form of private medical cover in SA is an unavoidable but expensive necessity.

-Whilst various types of medical cover are available, the popularity of hospital plans is on the increase, not only because of its affordability, but also because it usually covers most in-hospital procedures and doctors’ and specialists’ fees.
+Whilst various types of medical cover are available, the popularity of hospital plans is on the increase.
+Hospital plans are affordable it usually covers most in-hospital procedures and doctors’ and specialists’ fees.

 Choosing a hospital plan that provides the best possible cover and value for money can be a daunting task, as medical schemes in South Africa all market and position their benefit options differently.

 The most recently published GTC Medical Aid Survey, annually conducted by GTC Healthcare, compared different categories of medical aid benefit options.
 According to Gary Mockler, GTC Group Executive Officer, their GTC Medical Aid Survey included both micro and macro rating factors, as well as the likelihood of member support towards a particular medical scheme and its plans.

 Based on the results of the 2017 GTC Medical Aid Survey, the top 10 open medical scheme hospital plans in South Africa, where members may use any private hospital or doctor and are not restricted to a selected network of providers, are listed below.

 The table also lists the cost per adult member, as well as the cost of two adults + 2 children for 2018.
 It also highlights the likelihood of member support of each of the plans.